-Ah yes, we digress, but no more or less than we would if we were sitting around discussing this subject in person… By now you’ve probably figured out that this is not your usual glossy version of the 4C’s outlined on those average jewelry store pamphlets, the truth is that we’re actually going to teach you something and using humor makes it more fun and memorable.
+Ah yes, we digress, but no more or less than we would if we were sitting around discussing this subject in person.
+By now you’ve probably figured out that this is not your usual glossy version of the 4C’s outlined on those average jewelry store pamphlets.
+The truth is that we’re actually going to teach you something and using humor makes it more fun and memorable.

 While we admit that the responses indicated above are probably accurate and possibly appropriate, they are not likely to make the transition into your new family easier.
 Therefore we advise strongly that you refrain from speaking your mind, regardless of the insight provided on this web site.

 If ignorance is bliss, then let the ignorant be, well, ignorant.
 The old bat really doesn’t deserve a response, but in an effort to maintain peace between opposing forces, we’ve crafted the following “more appropriate” excuses for not producing the Hope Diamond to Wow & Amaze the family.

 Say this with total conviction because it is an absolutely viable explanation: Diamond carat weight was originally measured using carob seeds as a comparison of weight with 100 carob seeds equaling one carat.

 Each carob seed is referred to as a "point" so a diamond weighing 1.49 carats which is commonly referred to as "a carat and a half" is accurately represented as "149 points" which is equivalent to 149 carob seeds and that my friends sure sounds like "about a bushel" of carob seeds to me.